 Previous research demonstrated that patients with vitiligo suffered from psychological stress because of disease-related lesions19.
-The research also showed that vitiligo can be accompanied by impaired self-esteem and QoL, sleep disturbances, embarrassment, and psychiatric disorders, such as depression, anxiety, and paranoia, in addition to social hands, were common (66.7%) in patients with vitiligo.
+The research also showed that vitiligo can be accompanied by impaired selfesteem and QoL, sleep disturbances, embarrassment, and psychiatric disorders, such as depression, anxiety, and paranoia, in addition to social avoidance and limited personal or sexual relationships.
+Stigmatization was common in patients with vitiligo19.
+Krüger and Schallreuter19 showed that avoidance behaviors, such as not swimming/bathing, taking part in sports, getting undressed in changing rooms, or shaking hands, were common (66.7%) in patients with vitiligo.
 In our study, the SI scores of the vitiligo group were higher than those of the healthy controls, although the difference was not statistically significant.
 The higher SI scores of the vitiligo group may be explained by social avoidance in these patients.
 As reported previously, socially inhibited individuals may be more sensitive to the reactions of others20.
 In this study, HAD-A scores were higher in the vitiligo group, consistent with the literature.